mtp13/prayers-site/_mysteries/luminous_mysteries.md

 **Scripture:** Matthew 26:26-28

-> And whilst they were at supper, Jesus took bread, and blessed, and broke:
+> While they were eating, Jesus took bread, said the blessing, broke it, and
-> and gave to his disciples, and said: Take ye, and eat.
-This is my body.
-And
+> giving it to his disciples said, “Take and eat; this is my body.”
+Then he
-> taking the chalice, he gave thanks, and gave to them, saying: Drink ye all
+> took a cup, gave thanks, and gave it to them, saying, “Drink from it, all of
-> of this.
-For this is my blood of the new testament, which shall be shed for
+> you,  for this is my blood of the covenant, which will be shed on behalf of
-> many unto remission of sins.
+> many for the forgiveness of sins.

 **Additional Scripture:** 1 Corinthians 11:23-25

-> For I have received of the Lord that which also I delivered unto you, that
+> For I received from the Lord what I also handed on to you,  that the Lord
-> the Lord Jesus, the same night in which he was betrayed, took bread.
-And giving
+> Jesus, on the night he was handed over, took bread, and, after he had given
-> thanks, broke, and said: Take ye, and eat: this is my body, which shall be
+> thanks, broke it and said, “This is my body that is for you.
+Do this in
-> delivered for you: this do for the commemoration of me.
-In like manner also
-> the chalice, after he had supped, saying: This chalice is the new testament
+> remembrance of me.”
+In the same way also the cup, after supper, saying, “This
-> in my blood: this do ye, as often as you shall drink, for the commemoration
+> cup is the new covenant in my blood.
+Do this, as often as you drink it, in
-> of me.
+> remembrance of me.”

 **Meditation:** Jesus gives us his Body and Blood as spiritual food.
 He establishes the priesthood and the sacrifice of the Mass.